tesselode/baton/readme.md

 ```lua
 x, y = player:get(pair)
 ```
-In this case, `x` and `y` are numbers between -1 and 1. `player.getRaw` will return the value of axis pairs without deadzone applied.
+In this case, `x` and `y` are numbers between -1 and 1.
+The length of the vector x, y is capped to 1. `player.getRaw` will return the value of axis pairs without deadzone applied.

 #### Getting down, pressed, and released states
 To see whether a control is currently "held down", use: